 Instead, she passed away from pneumonia after a short stay in a rehabilitation center she was staying in to recover from a minor knee injury.
 Because we haven’t solved elder care oversight yet.
 Or global warming, clean water, and–let’s face it–human fucking decency.
 I suppose if we learned how to better to each other, we’d cooperate on another level and close the global gap in STEM.
 Because brilliant minds can’t join the think tank if they’re hungry, right?
 Hell, I can barely get through Monday mornings without shoving a fistful of carbs into my dainty face.
 Anyway, I truly believe that there’s probably some kid right now with the perfect space craft design locked in his nutrient-starved brain who’s probably not going to have access to a place where he can flourish and bring that dream to fruition.
 But even if that kid bossed up in true Slumdog Millionaire style and went on to create something that would have us whizzing around in the air like the dad from the Jetsons, how could we possibly acclimate ourselves to new planets and non-humanoids without a grasp on humanity ourselves?
 We can’t.
 At least, not yet.

 “The sun and the moon run on their fixed courses (exactly) calculated with measured out stages for each… And the heaven He has raised high, and He has set up the Balance.
-In order that you may not transgress balance.”—Surah Rahman, Qur’an. <—God telling us to get our ish together before we break barriers and that sort of junk.
+In order that you may not transgress balance.”—Surah Rahman, Qur’an. <—Reads like God telling us to get our ish together before we break barriers and that sort of junk.

 P.S.
 If you’re offended by the tidbit of Qur’an I used to round out the end of this article, go sit on your bigoted thumb somewhere, because you’re clearly part of the problem.